apify/actor-whitepaper/README.md

 ### Integrations

-Describe chaining, webhooks, running another, metamorph etc.
+TODO: Describe chaining, webhooks, running another, metamorph etc.

-### Publishing and monetization

-....Charging money - basic info?

 ### What Actors are not

-Actors are best suited for batch operations that take an input, perform an isolated job for a user, and potentially produce some output.
+Actors are best suited for compute operations that take an input, perform an isolated job for a user, and potentially produce some output.

-However, Actors are currently not best suited for continuous computing or storage workloads, such as running a live website, API backend, or database.
+For long-running jobs, Actor execution might be migrated from server to another server, making it unsuitable for running dependable storage workloads such as SQL databases.

 As Actors are based on Docker, it takes certain amount of time to spin up the container and launch its main process.
 Doing this for every small HTTP transaction (e.g. API call) is not efficient, even for highly-optimized Docker images.
-For long-running jobs, Actor execution might be migrated to another machine, making it unsuitable for running databases.
+The [Standby mode](#standby-mode) enables running an Actor as a web server, to more effectively process small API requests.

 ## Philosophy